Asian Studies Minor

 This is an interdisciplinary, seminar-style course that focuses on the history, culture, society, and everyday life in major urban centers in East Asia as depicted in film.
 This course draws on movies set in major cities, including Tokyo, Kyoto, Beijing, Shanghai, Hong Kong, Taipei, and Seoul.
 This course will address such topics as metropolis and modernity, women and gender, war and trauma, love and family relationships, modern and contemporary media, urban and rural contrasts, as well as perceptions of time, identity, and globalization.
 Prerequisite(s): Any 100-level or higher HIS course

 POL 373 Politics in Asia and the Pacific Rim

 This course is a comparative evaluation of governments and international politics in the Asia-Pacific region, paying particular attention to the rise of China and the new geopolitics of the Pacific Rim.
 Regional rivalries, economic reform, and foreign policy will figure prominently in the course.
 Transnational cooperation and integration through organizations such as APEC, ASEAN, and ANZUS will be considered.
-Prerequisite(s): Any 100-level or higher HIS or POL course.
+Prerequisite(s): Any 200-level or higher HIS, POL or GEO course.